 In Francis Bacon: The Logic of Sensation (Deleuze 2003), Deleuze attributes an optically coded space to Abstract Expressionism.
 Because this space can be counted as binary digits, it can also easily become a mere symbolic coding of the figurative (Deleuze 2003, 109).
 The modulation of light and darkness appeals to a purely optical function or distant vision.
 This means that what is seen appears to be separated from as well as preexisting the viewer.
 In Beauty, the fog does not represent a figuration, but delineates a spatial extension.
 Therefore, the whiteish appearance has an affinity with the naturalistic painting style.
-This style creates space and volume by means of different relations between light and darkness to trigger a linear perception of space (Deleuze 2003).
+This style creates space and volume by means of different relations between light and darkness (among other techniques) to trigger a linear perception of space (Deleuze 2003).
 The light illuminating the extension of the fog effectively outlines its three-dimensionality.
 As a result, the light doesn’t add a spatial quality to the fog; rather, it illuminates and reveals the space already created/delineated by the fog.
 As such, the fog preexists its own illumination by the light.
 Therefore, perception is interpellated into a certain spatial order.
 In this mode of perception, the feeling of movement in the body when the vision of volume is brought out by perception is obstructed.
 Deleuze states (paraphrasing Francis Bacon) that optical space lacks sensation since it “unlocks areas of sensation” (Deleuze 2003, 102).
 By this, Deleuze means that the optical space has no capacity to make the affective impingements felt, because it doesn’t exert “direct action upon the nervous system” (Deleuze 2003,109).
 Instead, it merely “internaliz[es] tension in the optical form,” which causes its neutralization (Deleuze 2003,109).
 So, the whiteish light makes it difficult to perceive the relational activation of perception, that is, the actualization of volume in visual perception.
 Therefore, the whiteish fog will appear as a mere gathering of individuated entities: the fog, the light, and the body of the viewer.
 Accordingly, the encounter between perception, light, and fog can be said to be characterized by indifference.
 That is because when seeing the spatial representation, the virtual quality of volume that constitues visual perception of that space is hard to feel.
 Neither does the encounter between fog and light cause a qualitative change in the constitution of the light.
 Therefore, we can say that the responsiveness of the whiteish appearance is merely interactive rather than relational or interfacial.
 In order for the encounter between the spectator and the whiteish fog to be characterized as an interface, there has to be a relational exchange in which the capacitation of the body resulting from the encounter becomes perceivable.
 Since the encounter between the spectator and the whiteish fog neither leads to a qualitative change in the constitution of the light (it remains whiteish) nor does the quality of volume become perceived as bodily movement and differentiation, it can be characterized as an interactive exchange.
 It means that the interaction between the body of the fog and spectator can go on in endless circuits, but they will not lead to qualitative change in the nature of either.

 THE THINKING-FEELING OF VISION: SEEING POTENTIAL IN THE REFRACTED LIGHT